liltran615/Azure-Project-1/README.md

 Load balancer performs the following functions:

-1) Distributes client requests or network load across multiple servers
+1) Distributes client requests or network load across multiple servers.
-2) Sends requests only to servers that are online
+2) Sends requests to online servers.
-3) Provides flexibility to add or subtract servers
+3) Provides flexibility to add or delete servers.

 Integrating an ELK server allows users to monitor the Virtual Machines for changes to the files, logs and system metrics.

-Filebeat collects data about the file system, and this information is sent to Elasticsearch on ELK Server
+Filebeat collects data about the file system, and this is sent to Elasticsearch on ELK Server.

 Metricbeat Collects metrics to help with the assessment regarding the operational state of computer machines on the network, and then sends it to Elasticsearch on ELK Server.